ignite/cli/docs/docs/07-cli.md

 Ignite can find the source code.
 To ensure that you are, run "ls", you should see the following files in the output: "go.mod", "x", "proto", "app", etc.

-By default, the "build" command will identify the "main" package of the project, install dependencies if necessary, set build flags, compile the project into a binary and install the binary.
+By default the "build" command will identify the "main" package of the project, install dependencies if necessary, set build flags, compile the project into a binary and install the binary.
 The "build" command is useful if you just want the compiled binary, for example, to initialize and start the chain manually.
 It